lowlevel86/inf-comb-seq-gen/README.md

 * testing code
 * machine learning

-NOTE: A lot of the mathematics implemented in this code has to do with combinatorial numbers, triangle numbers, and binary numbers.
+NOTE: A lot of the mathematics in this code has to do with combinatorial numbers, triangle numbers, and base conversion.